The term ‘hoarding’ or ‘compulsive hoarding’ generally refers to the collecting of possessions that has become excessive or pathological.

 - Congenital and hereditary diseases associated with inter-breeding

-- Lack of early socialisation leading to inherent fear of human contact
+- Lack of early socialisation leading to an inherent fear of human contact

 - Environmental health issue, eg, fleas, ringworm, chyletiella, faecal contamination, high levels of ammonia present